More Whitsundays FAQs

 Yes, most vessels encourage passengers to assist with sailing alongside the crew.
 This is an enjoyable activity where you can get hands-on experience.
-Otherwise you can sit back and relax and watch on.
+Otherwise, you can sit back and relax and enjoy the experience.

 Can I combine my overnight sailing trip with other things?

 Absolutely.
 Our travel consultants can arrange more than your overnight sailing trip.
-We able to combine other tours and accommodation before or after your trip as well as further travel to Cairns and Fraser Island.
-Combing certain tours can actually save you money, so please chat to us.
+We are able to combine other tours and accommodation before or after your trip as well as further travel to Cairns and Fraser Island.
+Combing certain tours can actually save you money, so please chat with us.